Home > Knowledge Base > What is EDI Testing?

 In simple words, EDI testing is a process of checking EDI documents flow end-to-end between organizations and internal systems to ensure smooth data exchange before the actual EDI implementation.
 It’s one of the most important steps in the overall EDI implementation process.
 It’s a general practice encouraged, followed and mandated by most trading partners to verify that suppliers have the necessary software and hardware to send, receive and translate standardized business documents and make sure there are no hiccups during the production.
 EDI testing from the trading partner’s side takes places either in-house or is outsourced to a managed EDI provider or a third party tech company.
 Usually, same is the case with their suppliers too.

-Top 5 things to remember during EDI testing:
+Top 5 Things to Remember During EDI Testing

 - Testing needs to be done end-to-end which means not only through your EDI portal but to and from your back-end ERP.It is important to ensure there are no hiccups with your internal back-end ERP when you are in production or live with your trading partner